vahall3/vahall3/README.md

-Undergraduate cybersecuirty student at Utica University
+Undergraduate cybersecurity student at Utica University

 <!---
 vahall3/vahall3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.